Mean Field Limit for Coulomb-Type Flows: Main proof

-\end{lem} \begin{proof} We note that if $\s\ge \d-1$, $\nab \g$ is not integrable near $0$, so $\nab \g* \mu$ should be understood in a distributional sense and $\mu\nab (\g* \mu)=\mu \g* \nab \mu$ as well, assuming that $\mu$ is regular enough.
+\begin{remark} In the case of an added term $\frac{1}{N}\sum_{i=1}^N\mathsf{V}(x_i)$ in the evolutions, one obtains an additional term which can be handled like the others using Proposition \ref{32} if $\mathsf{V}$ is globally Lipschitz. \end{remark} \begin{proof} We note that if $\s\ge \d-1$, $\nab \g$ is not integrable near $0$, so $\nab \g* \mu$ should be understood in a distributional sense and $\mu\nab (\g* \mu)=\mu \g* \nab \mu$ as well, assuming that $\mu$ is regular enough.
 We may also check that this distributional definition is equivalent to defining